Scraynor/academic-kickstart/content/home/projects.md

 title = "Research"
 subtitle = ""
 +++
+I'm particularly interested in modular operads and other structures described by graphs admitting cycles.
+Watch this space for more notes on loops and sphere contractions.

+I'm also keen on weak (modular) operads, and always interested in thinking about generalised associahedra and their symmetries.

- I'm in the process of building a site with more detailed and accessible information on my research.
+Right now, I'm in the process of building a site with more detailed and accessible information on my research.
 Until then, feel free to take a look at the following:

 - This is the most up-to-date version of my paper on a [distributive law for modular operads](files/MO210329.pdf) (CSMs).